morno/whmcs-price/readme.txt

 * Initial refactor of the original plugin.
 * Switched from direct SQL/Legacy API to WHMCS JS Feeds (HTTP).
 * Added WordPress Transients API for caching.

+== Upgrade Notice ==

+= 2.5.5 =
+Security and multisite fixes.
+Recommended update for all users.
+Cleans up orphaned lock transients on uninstall and adds server-side validation to Elementor widgets.

+= 2.5.2 =
+Security release.
+Adds HTTPS enforcement at save time and TLD sanitization in the API layer.
+All users should upgrade.

 == Screenshots ==
 1. /assets/screenshot-1.jpg